A. J. Ayer: Works

 Ayer was a strong critic of the German philosopher Martin Heidegger.
 As a logical positivist, Ayer was in conflict with Heidegger's vast, overarching theories of existence.
 Ayer considered them completely unverifiable through empirical demonstration and logical analysis, and this sort of philosophy an unfortunate strain in modern thought.
 He considered Heidegger the worst example of such philosophy, which Ayer believed entirely useless.
-In Philosophy in the Twentieth Century, Ayer accuses Heidegger of "surprising ignorance" or "unscrupulous distortion" and "what can fairly be described as charlatanism."
+In Philosophy in the Twentieth Century, Ayer accuses Heidegger of "surprising ignorance" or "unscrupulous distortion" and "what can fairly be described as charlatanism".

 In 1972–73, Ayer gave the Gifford Lectures at the University of St Andrews, later published as The Central Questions of Philosophy.
 In the book's preface, he defends his selection to hold the lectureship on the basis that Lord Gifford wished to promote "natural theology, in the widest sense of that term", and that non-believers are allowed to give the lectures if they are "able reverent men, true thinkers, sincere lovers of and earnest inquirers after truth".
 He still believed in the viewpoint he shared with the logical positivists: that large parts of what was traditionally called philosophy—including metaphysics, theology and aesthetics—were not matters that could be judged true or false, and that it was thus meaningless to discuss them.

-In The Concept of a Person and Other Essays (1963), Ayer heavily criticized Wittgenstein's private language argument.
+In The Concept of a Person and Other Essays (1963), Ayer heavily criticised Wittgenstein's private language argument.

-Ayer's sense-data theory in Foundations of Empirical Knowledge was famously criticised by fellow Oxonian J. L. Austin in Sense and Sensibilia, a landmark 1950s work of common language philosophy.
+Ayer's sense-data theory in Foundations of Empirical Knowledge was famously criticised by fellow Oxonian J. L. Austin in Sense and Sensibilia, a landmark 1950s work of ordinary language philosophy.
 Ayer responded in the essay "Has Austin Refuted the Sense-datum Theory?", which can be found in his Metaphysics and Common Sense (1969).

 Awards

-Ayer was awarded a Knighthood as Knight Bachelor in the London Gazette on 1 January 1970.
+Ayer was awarded a knighthood as Knight Bachelor in the London Gazette on 1 January 1970.

+Collections

+Ayer's biographer, Ben Rogers, deposited 7 boxes of research material accumulated through the writing process at University College London in 2007.
+The material was donated in collaboration with Ayer's family.